wyxfhb/jettl/obsidian_notes/New Notes/Temporary Notes.md

 ---

 Error:

+Errors signify that “intended operation could not be performed”

 Indication that a function could not complete it’s assigned task.
 This is justification why Destroy is not an error.

 [https://youtu.be/00TZxeyt8_A?si=C3kbhPJ4HtcmhOfk](https://youtu.be/00TZxeyt8_A?si=C3kbhPJ4HtcmhOfk)